All Products

 • If you cannot access the website over HTTPS, you can use the following methods to troubleshoot the issue:

-• Check whether port 443 of the simple application server on which you install the SSL certificate is enabled and is not blocked.
-For more information about how to allow port 443, see Manage the firewall of a server.
+• Check whether port 443 is enabled and not blocked on the simple application server on which you install the SSL certificate.
+For more information about how to allow port 443, see Manage the firewall of a simple application server.

 • Check whether an ICP filing is obtained for the domain name.
 If the domain name is resolved to a website that is hosted on a server in the Chinese mainland, make sure that an ICP filing is obtained for the domain name.
 For more information, see What is an ICP filing?

-• Check whether the certificate path is correctly specified.
-Make sure that the paths in the configuration file are the same as the path that is used to upload the certificate.
-For more information, see the Configure the SSL certificate section in this topic.
+• Check whether the certificate file paths are correctly specified.
+Make sure that the paths in the configuration file are the same as the paths that are used to upload the certificate files.
+For more information, see Configure the SSL certificate.

 References